M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Task-Queues/index.md

 Before creating a task queue, you must decide which type of queue is most appropriate for your situation: sequential, concurrent, or broadcast.

 The samples below use a [custom task directive](#custom-directives) to provide the task processor with information about which object needs to be processed.
 You can create your own task directives by inheriting from `TaskDirective` an ensuring that your directive is serializable.
-The directive used above, `ObjIDTaskDirective`, is part of the [VAF Extensions](https://github.com/M-Files/VAF.Extensions.Community/blob/master/MFiles.VAF.Extensions/Directives/ObjIDTaskDirective.cs) library.
+The directive used, `ObjIDTaskDirective`, is part of the [VAF Extensions](https://github.com/M-Files/VAF.Extensions.Community/blob/master/MFiles.VAF.Extensions/Directives/ObjIDTaskDirective.cs) library.
 {:.note}

 ### Sequential task queues